Panthers vs Lightning Odds, Spread, and Total

 Panthers vs Lightning Predictions and Picks

-In their last game, the Panthers lost to the New York Rangers at home, 5-3.
-It was a tough loss for Florida; they blew two leads and allowed four unanswered goals.
-Despite outshooting the Rangers 30-25 and being the more physical team, they failed to maintain momentum.
+In their final regular-season game, Florida lost to Tampa Bay on the road, 5-1.
+The Panthers fell behind 3-0 early and gave up goals in every period.
+They were outshot 31-24 and went 0-for-4 on the power play.
+It felt like a throwaway game to close out the season, and Florida will definitely bring a better effort in a playoff atmosphere.

-The Lightning are 6-1-3 in their last ten games and have the best goal differential in the Eastern Conference and the second-best in the league at +75.
-They are wrapping up a four-game homestand, where they've gone 1-0-2 so far, with all games hitting the over.
-Tampa Bay boasts the league's top offense and ranks in the top five in goals against and power play efficiency.
+The Lightning are 5-2-3 in their last 10 games and boast the best goal differential in the Eastern Conference at +75.
+Tampa Bay owns the top offense in the league, and its special teams are among the top five in both power play and penalty kill.
+They rank fourth in goals-against average, and Nikita Kucherov leads the team with 121 points.

-In their last game, Tampa Bay beat the Buffalo Sabres at home, 7-4.
-The Bolts scored first but gave up two goals in the final minute of the first period.
-They responded with four goals in the second and maintained a three- to four-goal lead throughout the third.
-Tampa outshot Buffalo 31-25 and went 1-for-2 on the power play.
+In their final regular-season game, the Lightning lost 4-0 on the road to the New York Rangers.
+It was a close contest through two periods before Tampa gave up three goals in the third.
+The game had a preseason-like feel, with reduced ice time for some of their top players.
+Still, they managed the puck well, stayed out of the penalty box, but went 0-for-3 on the power play.